BriceChivu/MySQL-exercises/README.md

 # MySQL-exercises

-This repository is meant to store SQL exercises alongside their solutions.
+This repository is meant to store and share SQL exercises with their solutions.